Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/DB Monitoring /DB_Monitoring_Dashboard_Designing.md

 | **Improved communication** | Share dashboards among teams and stakeholders to foster a data-driven culture and promote transparency in decision-making processes. |
 ***

-### Here's a real-world scenario highlighting how dashboards aid decision-making
+### Here a real-world scenario highlighting how dashboards aid decision-making

 | Dashboard Functionality                           | Description                                                                                                   |
 |--------------------------------------------------|---------------------------------------------------------------------------------------------------------------|